Honzurka/ArgParser/DesignIdeas.md

         - use generic type: allows all types (such as complex objects) which we couldn't parse
 - parsed result
     - result.Get(OptName)
+        - string search means lookup errors will be detected at runtime and not compilation
         1. return Dictionary with result
             - can't associate exact type with option name
                 1. user would have to cast value by himself => bad